Skip to main content

 1. Spanish query test: Change the query to "Quiero algo ligero para traducir que no sea muy caro".
 Does the Sony LinkBuds still rank first?
 It should — same meaning, different language.

 3. Swap the model: Replace paraphrase-multilingual-MiniLM-L12-v2 with all-MiniLM-L6-v2 (English only, faster).
-Run the Spanish query — watch the score collapse.
-This proves the multilingual model is doing real cross-language work, not just keyword matching.
+Run the Spanish query and watch the score collapse — proving the multilingual model is doing real cross-language work, not keyword matching.

 Full Code on GitHub

-The complete Jupyter notebook for this article — all examples, the cosine similarity visualiser, and the semantic search engine — is in the AI Fundamentals repository.
+The complete Jupyter notebook for this article — all examples, the cosine similarity visualiser, and the semantic search engine — lives in the AI Fundamentals repository.
+Open Vectors.ipynb →

 MH